habitat-sh/habitat/www/source/blog/2018-08-18-lift-and-shift-hab.html.md

 $ docker push eu.gcr.io/spaterson-project/table-setting:latest
 ```

-Also worthwhile to comment that although GCP was chosen for this post, the same artifacts could be deployed in the same way to other Cloud provider container registries and Kubernetes clusters simply by supplying the appropriate deployment manifest files.
+Also worthwhile to comment that although GCP was chosen for this post, the same artifacts could be deployed in the same way to other cloud provider container registries and Kubernetes clusters simply by supplying the appropriate deployment manifest files.

-## Deploying to a Habitat-enabled Kubernetes cluster
+## Deploying to a Habitat-enabled Kubernetes Cluster

-The below manifest deploys the Habitat managed MySQL and Table Setting images uploaded to [Google Container Registry](https://cloud.google.com/container-registry/).
+The below manifest deploys the Habitat-managed MySQL and Table Setting images uploaded to [Google Container Registry](https://cloud.google.com/container-registry/).
 Similar environment variables as before are set to configure the database:

 ```bash
 $ cat gke-gcr-hab-core-mysql-sample.yml